 The symptoms can be caused by a number of conditions or lifestyle changes.
 Your doctor may rule out other conditions before making a mood disorder diagnosis.
 It may take some time to make a diagnosis.

-Treatment may involve the use of medication and/or psychotherapy.
+Treatment may involve the use of medicine and/or psychotherapy.
 Severe mood disorder may require hospital care, especially if someone is at risk of hurting themselves or others.

-The medication used to treat mood disorder depends on the specific mood disorder being treated.
-Medications may include antidepressants or mood stabilizers and may be used in combinations.
+The medicine used to treat mood disorder depends on the specific mood disorder being treated.
+Medicines may include antidepressants or mood stabilizers and may be used in combinations.
 It may take some time to find the best combination and dosage for each individual.

 Lifestyle changes can not cure mood disorders but can help overall health and wellness.
 Steps include: